Vityacv/fearservmod/README.md

 F.E.A.R.
 Perseus Mandate

 All 55 SinglePlayer maps will be avaliable in server list.
 Players can use "Call vote" -> "Next map" or "New map" to select specific map (for scroll list use PageUp/PageDown).<br>
-Use "FEARXP2.exe" for play and "FEARServerXP.exe" to start local or public server.
+Use "FEARXP2.exe" to play and "FEARServerXP.exe" to start local or public server.

 Additional options in ServerOptionsXXXX.txt for all game servers: